tigattack/blog.tiga.tech/content/posts/rclone-grafana/index.md

 This dashboard has been pretty useful for me when troubleshooting or simply being curious about what's going on; I hope it can do the same for you.

-If you wish to go the extra mile, one thought I had whilst writing this was that you could run `rcd` as a daemon, as per [option 2](#option-2run-rclone-rcd-as-a-daemon) above, and then use Telegraf's [exec input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec) to run commands such as `rclone rc operations/size`, `rclone rc cache/stats`, `rclone rc core/stats`, `rclone rc core/memstats`, and so on.
+If you wish to go the extra mile, one thought I had whilst writing this was that you could run `rcd` as a daemon, as per [option 2](#option-2---run-rclone-rcd-as-a-service) above, and then use Telegraf's [exec input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec) to run commands such as `rclone rc operations/size`, `rclone rc cache/stats`, `rclone rc core/stats`, `rclone rc core/memstats`, and so on, then Telegraf will gather the JSON-formatted output and write it to InfluxDB.

-You could then gather the JSON-formatted output and write it to InfluxDB.
+Although, at that point, you'd probably be better off writing your own script to gather, parse, and output the metrics for Telegraf.

-Combined with Telegraf's [JSON parser](https://github.com/influxdata/telegraf/tree/master/plugins/parsers/json) this could be a very strong solution.
+Combined with Telegraf's [JSON parser](https://github.com/influxdata/telegraf/tree/master/plugins/parsers/json), this could be a very strong solution.

 There would be a vast amount of information available with that method, but the one I've written about here is quite sufficient for my current needs.

 Food for thought, at least.

 Enjoy, and feel free to let me know if you have any suggestions or face any issues.